 Germany does not maintain diplomatic relations with Taiwan.
 However, Taiwan and Germany are important partners; they share values and enjoy close and substantial economic, cultural, scientific and academic relations.
 Numerous visits, especially from the parliamentary sphere, also help to deepen exchanges.

 German interests are attended to by the German Institute in Taipei.
 Moreover, Taiwan is home to the Goethe-Institut in Taipei, the German Trade Office Taipei and a Germany Trade and Invest (GTAI) office.

 There is also a German Academic Exchange Service Information Center.
 The German School Taipei forms part of the Taipei European School.

-Taiwan maintains unofficial missions in Berlin, Hamburg, Munich and Frankfurt.
-It also has a science and innovation officer working in Bonn.
+Taiwan maintains unofficial missions in Berlin, Hamburg, Munich and Frankfurt, and has a science and innovation officer in Bonn.

 Taiwan is Germany’s fifth most important trading partner in Asia.
 Conversely, Germany is Taiwan’s most important trading partner in the European Union.
 Some 300 German businesses are active in Taiwan.
 Cooperation on renewable energies and technologies of the future in particular has intensified in recent years.
 Both sides have broad experience in these areas and regard them as having great potential.

 Scientific and academic relations are likewise diverse.
 There are more than 200 partnership agreements between universities and research institutions, as well as lively academic exchange.